Cloudlifter (Is It Worth It, SM7B Mic, Fethead Comparison) (2023)

 Even if it can, you might find yourself having to push the gain from the interface to 100%.
 For entry-level or preamps, this can lead to the signal getting quite noisy because of the gain being cranked so hard.

 Similarly, in a live setting, pushing the gain from the mixer raises the noise floor and can make the microphone more prone to feedback and bleed from other instruments or ambient sounds.

 In such cases, the Cloudlifter is perfect to pair with the SM7B.
 Its additional gain means that your preamp can now easily drive it without having to push its gain nearly as much.
 The Cloudlifter can thus help you get cleaner recordings and ease the aforementioned issues on stage.

 This is not to say that it is essential for using the SM7B.
 If you have high-quality preamps that can pump a lot of gain without getting noisy, you might not need the Cloudlifter’s assistance.
 On the other hand, maybe you do not mind recording with a cranked interface because you’ve got a noise reduction plugin that can get rid of the additional noise in the post.

 Either way, if you can spare the money, the Cloudlifter can be very useful in a pinch, and generally just a great tool to carry around given its portable ruggedness.

 Does the Rode PodMic need Cloudlifter?

 Similar to the SM7B, the Rode PodMic is also designed to have quite a low output level.
-Since it’s aimed at podcasters and other speech level applications, its users presumably won’t present it with very loud source material.
+Since it’s aimed at podcasters and other speech-level applications, its users presumably won’t present it with the very loud source material.